pandas-dev/pandas/doc/source/indexing.rst

    df2[criterion & (df2['b'] == 'x')]

+Note, with the choice methods :ref:`Label indexing <indexing.label>`, :ref:`Integer indexing <indexing.integer>`,
-Note, with the :ref:`advanced indexing <indexing.advanced>` ``ix`` method, you may select along more than one axis using boolean vectors combined with other indexing expressions.
+and :ref:`Advanced indexing <indexing.advanced>` may select along more than one axis using boolean vectors combined with other indexing expressions.

 Where and Masking